godotengine/godot-docs/reference/core_types.rst

-In general, care is not taken to use the most efficient datatype for a given task unless using large structures or arrays. ``int`` is used through most of the code unless neccesary.
+In general, care is not taken to use the most efficient datatype for a given task unless using large structures or arrays. ``int`` is used through most of the code unless necessary.
 This is done because nowadays every device has at least a 32 bits bus and can do such operations in one cycle.
 It makes code more readable too.